Jackiechanfans/Variantion-of-zipper-codes/README.md

 Some flexibilities are allowed:
 - The code length and error correcting capacity of BCH code are allowed to be designed
-- The decoding window size, the output size, and the 'tile' size are allowed to be configured by user
+- The decoding window size, the output size, and the 'tile' size are allowed to be configured by the user

-Note that this program only support the case of **GII(4,3)-TDZC code**.
-If you want to get other cases, like GII(3,1)-TDZC code, please contact me at xz_xinwei@163.com.

 If you want to get the program of other zipper schemes, like braided codes, or design the interleaver map of zipper codes, please refer to the [program](https://www.comm.utoronto.ca/frank/ZipperSim/index.html) provided by the authors of [zipper codes](https://ieeexplore.ieee.org/document/9843869).